CCCMcluster/CCCM-IM-handbook/part1/communication.md

 ```

 ### Visual Design Principles
 Developed by German psychologists, the Gestalt laws describe how we interpret the complex world around us.
 They explain why a series of flashing lights appear to be moving.
-And why we read a sentence like this, notli ket his ort hat.
-Understanding these "laws" can be useful in making sure your message is being coveyed effectively.
+And why we read a sentence like this, *notli ket his ort hat*.
+Understanding these "laws" can be useful in making sure your message is being conveyed effectively.

 #### Law of Similarity.
 ...